 Get control over why things may not be working out for you financially.

-At least 47% of U.S. households spend all of their income (or go beyond) according to a report based on national data and prepared by the Pew Charitable Trust.
+Nearly half of U.S. households spend all of their income (or go beyond) according to a recent Bank of America report.

 If you find yourself in this situation—or close to it—it's time to create a budget and stick to it.